IPS Full Form

 Stage 3 – Interview (personality test)

-This total process usually takes the total time period of 10-12 months (usually from June month of a year to June month next year till the results are announced).
+This total process usually takes a total time period of 10-12 months (usually from June month of a year to June month next year till the results are announced).

 IPS Full Form: Roles of An IPS Officer